Magazyn Inspiracji

 I've noticed this problem in my own improv group and decided to solve it once and for all, for everyone.

-After preparing a modest database of words split into six categories, I've built a basic website that showed one word of chosen type.
-While the resulting text was very visible, the overall experience of the application was lacking; for users, it's way more useful to see multiple such entries at once, so they can build a whole scene in one click.
+While the resulting text was clear, the overall experience of the application was lacking; for improv actors, it would be way more useful to see multiple ideas at once, so they can build a whole scene in one click.

 It was high time to fix this.